University Club of Albany: Membership and amenities

 The University Club eventually began to admit women as members.
 Applicants generally needed to have graduated from a recognized college or university, although some memberships have been set aside for those who have not.
 Prospective members needed to be sponsored by two members and meet with the membership committee before being approved by the board.

 There were several classes of membership.
-The primary one is resident membership, for those who live in the counties that constitute the greater Capital District which includes Albany, Columbia, Greene, Rensselaer, Saratoga, Schenectady and Schoharie counties.
+The primary one was resident membership, for those who live in the counties that constitute the greater Capital District which includes Albany, Columbia, Greene, Rensselaer, Saratoga, Schenectady and Schoharie counties.
 Those residents who lived close enough to the club, the Albany neighborhoods of Center Square/Hudson–Park, Mansion, Washington Park or Park South, were eligible for neighbor memberships and paid the lowest fees and dues.
 Non-resident members also pay less.
 There were also joint memberships for married couples, clergy and corporate memberships and junior memberships for those under 35.

 Members were able to take advantage of the club's dining facilities, which came without a monthly minimum.
 They also had access to a billiards room and bowling alley.
 The latter hosted both open bowling and league nights.
 Free Wi-Fi was available throughout the building.
 Members also got reciprocal privileges at over a hundred other private clubs throughout the country.